STRICTA - STandards for Reporting Interventions in Clinical Trials of Acupuncture

 STRICTA has been designed to improve the Standards for Reporting Interventions in Clinical Trials of Acupuncture.
 These guidelines provide authors a way to structure their reports of interventions with a minimum set of items within a checklist.
 This will facilitate transparency in published reports, enabling a better understanding and interpretation of results, aiding their critical appraisal, and providing detail that is necessary for replication.

 These guidelines are a revised version of what was originally published in 2001.
 The new version has been developed in conjunction with the CONSORT Group Executive, such that the new version of STRICTA has become an official extension to the CONSORT Statement.
 Involved in the revision process have been a wide range of acupuncturists, physicians, clinical trialists, methodologists, guideline developers and journals editors from around the world.
-STRICTA is published and endorsed by eight journals, and translated into Chinese, Korean and Russian.
+STRICTA is published and endorsed by twelve journals, and translated into Chinese, Japanese, Korean and Russian.

-Translation into Japanese and Portuguese will follow soon.
-STRICTA can be viewed and freely downloaded from this website.
+Translation into Portuguese will follow soon.
+STRICTA can be viewed and freely downloaded from the website at www.stricta.info/.
 The core content of the STRICTA guidelines consists of a checklist of six key items, with each item within the checklist having an explanation and a series of examples of good reporting.

 The publication of the revised STRICTA guidelines in 2010 makes the previous version, first published 2001 and 2002, out-dated.
 Users of STRICTA should use the 2010 version when reporting clinical trials or interpreting published reports.

 More details on the STRICTA website: www.stricta.info/